doubt72/loki/README.md

 ## Loki Pages

-Loki pages have two sections, metadata and body separated by two dashes (`--`) on a line all by itself.
+Loki pages have two sections: metadata and body.
+The sections are separated by two dashes (`--`) on a line by itself.
 Bodies can contain any arbitrary HTML and directives (see below) enclosed in curly braces (`{` and `}`).
 For example, a page might look like:

 ```
 id "home"